MrLucaDev/MrLucaDev/README.md

-- 👋 Hi, I’m @MrLucaDev
+- 👋 Hi, I’m Luca
-- 👀 I’m interested in making content I love, mostly in Java and C#.
+- 🌏 Trying to make the world a better place
-- 📫 How to reach me: @ItsMrLuca on Twitter or MrLuca#6869 on Discord.
+- 📫 How to reach me: luca@ldfent.com

 <!---
 MrLucaDev/MrLucaDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.